NFL controversies: 2016 NFL ratings

 The loss in viewership is potentially worrisome for the larger networks that are spending roughly $5 billion for football rights through the 2021 season.

-Some news agencies are suggesting the decline in viewership is about the recent protest by some players of the US anthem.
-The NFL addressed this concern in a memo leaked on Twitter to the NFL organizations "that we see no evidence that concern over player protests during the National Anthem is having any material impact on our ratings."
+Some news agencies suggested the decline in viewership was primarily about the recent protest by some players of the US anthem.
+In a memo leaked on Twitter to NFL organizations, NFL leadership addressed this concern, stating that they saw "no evidence that concern over player protests during the National Anthem is having any material impact on our ratings."

 Increased penalties and ratings

 The NFL has seen a vast increase in penalties called per game and total penalty yards per game.
-From 2009 to 2016 penalties per game increased by 20 percent.
-Through week 1 of the 2018 regular season, penalties are up another 19 percent vs 2017.
+From 2009 to 2016 penalties per game increased by 20%.
+Through week 1 of the 2018 regular season, penalties are up another 19% vs 2017.
 Week one of the 2018 NFL season saw the second-most accepted penalties called of any single week in the past 10 years with 255 called, an increase of 35% per game from the previous season.
 Complaints about increased changes in the rulebook making the rules too convoluted to understand and reducing the perceived quality of competition have colored the media surrounding the 2018 NFL season particularly.